Scroll down to view the FREE Gingerbread crochet pattern

 I like to plan my colour choices and work each part in the same colour together in a continuous strand (carrying the yarn on the inside) to save adding lots of cut strands.
 I added White eyes and traditional icing lines at the hands and feet, then embroidered an open mouth smile and buttons in Red, added a Green bow tie and finished with adding blue pupils to the eyes.

-To embroider a bow:
+How to embroider a bow:

 Make 2 long stitches the length of the bow, one above and one below the row you want it to be on, fill in the area in between with 2 more long stitches, bring the yarn out and under in the middle of these strands, wrap the yarn around the 4 strands, feed back through and pull tight to gather the strands in the middle.
 You can use these bows as bow ties, dress bows, or even head bows for the girls.

-Add a hanging loop:
+Add a hanging loop to your Gingerbread:

 Fold a length of yarn in half and tying a large double knot at the ends.
 Use a smaller hook size to go through the top of head (middle of starting magic ring) and come out through an arm opening.
 Hook on to the loop of yarn and it bring through.